Superbition/Celestte-Docs/docs/using_voltis/validation.md

 </form>
 ```

-From our example above that is all we have to do inside our views in order to get errors to display when they exist, no condition statements are needed, just a directive used to display errors, Polyel will handle the rest for you, you can think of this directive more of a placeholder if any errors exist, if no errors exist then the whole `@errors` tag is removed for you automatically.
+From our example above that is all we have to do inside our views in order to get errors to display when they exist, no condition statements are needed, just a directive used to display errors, Voltis will handle the rest for you, you can think of this directive more of a placeholder if any errors exist, if no errors exist then the whole `@errors` tag is removed for you automatically.

 <br/>